Duanysblist/BAVideoGame/README.txt

 4) We can now test the code:

-./helloworld.exe

-***helloworld***
+./bionic_apocalypse_main.exe

+***bionic_apocalypse_main***

-If the above worked without error, it should  produce a 'helloworld' executable that will open a blue window.
-You can change the color of pressing 'r', 'g', or 'b'.
+If the above worked without error, it should  produce a 'bionic_apocalypse_main' executable that will open a window.
 You can quit by pressing 'q'.

-***bitmap***

-The bitmap program, loads a bitmap (resource/bitmap.png).
-You can module its color with 'r', 'g', and 'b', and rotate it with 'z' and 'x'.

-***text***

-Loads a font (resource/Arial.ttf).
-Same keys are 'bitmap'.

-***geom***

-Draws a box, a circle, and draws lines.
-You can enable/disable each with 'b', 'c', and 'l' respectively.

 **ADDING FILES**